pombredanne/omg-monitor/README.md

 This program uses [NuPIC] to catch anomalies in streams of data.
 It runs as a [Docker] container, so to use it you just have to run the container with proper configuration files (see [Usage](#usage)).

-Currently we support the following streams:
+Currently we support the following streams for input:
-* [Pingdom] response times
+* [Pingdom] fetch response time data from pingdom and learn from it.
-* [Librato] Any AWS EC2 metric (possibly any arbitrary metric will work)
+* [Librato] Learn from any AWS EC2 metric (possibly any arbitrary metric will work)
+* [Dynamic] Push in any timeseries data via JSON and HTTP

 Here is a simplified flowchart of the project: